aatuh/recsys/web/public/readme-root.md

 - `docs/api_reference.md` – endpoint catalog with payload notes, error codes, and common patterns.
 - `docs/rules_runbook.md` – operational runbook for overrides, telemetry, and incident response.
 - `docs/configuration.md` – conceptual explanation of how ingestion, signals, blending, personalization, and rules fit together.
+- `docs/security_and_data_handling.md` – transport security, auth, retention expectations.
+- `docs/doc_ci.md` – how to run the documentation link checker and client example tests locally or in CI.
+- `docs/doc_style.md` – shared style and terminology guide for writing/maintaining these docs.

 ---